 If you already have your undergraduate degree in computer science, computer engineering, or information technology, you may wish to consider a graduate program in cybersecurity.
 This is a growing field that is experiencing high demand from both the government as well as the private sector.
 There are simply too many cybercriminals prowling around all over the world who seek to do harm to the United States and its digital assets to ignore.

-Cyber security is growing at nearly twice the pace of most other employment sectors.
-Cyber security jobs are expected to expand by at least 18 percent through 2024, where the average growth rate for jobs rests at 8%, says the U.S. Bureau of Labor Statistics.
+Cybersecurity is growing at nearly twice the pace of most other employment sectors.
+Cybersecurity jobs are expected to expand by at least 28 percent through 2026, where the average growth rate for jobs rests at 8%, says the U.S. Bureau of Labor Statistics.
 Students are therefore clamoring for the training necessary to work as a cyber security professional.
 To meet this demand, universities that offer programs such as computer science, are working hard to create graduate degrees that specialize in cybersecurity.

 If you are considering a graduate program for cybersecurity, it is likely that you are already working in the IT field in some capacity.
 With the fact that you're already working in the field in mind, you might not necessarily have two or more years to dedicate to a full masters degree.
 Rather, you might want to consider a certificate program.